Adityarlama/adityarlama/README.md

 ## Summary

-IT Technician | Cybersecurity Analyst |
+IT Technician | Cybersecurity Analyst | Google Cybersecurity Professional Certified

 ## Projects
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]